Fawn-breasted brilliant: Breeding

-The bird is only social during breeding.
+The fawn-breasted brilliant is only social during the breeding season, which spans from August to December in much of its range.
 The male performs a courtship display by flying in U-shaped patterns before the female.
-There is no pair bond and the male is not involved with nesting or the rearing of the young.
-Both male and female mate with several partners.
+There is no pair bond, and the male is not involved with nesting or the rearing of the young.
+Both males and females mate with several partners.

-The female constructs a nest in a shrub or tree.
-It is made of plant fibers, spider webs, animal hairs, and down, and it is lined externally with moss for camouflage.
-She lays a clutch of two white eggs.
-She regurgitates insect material for the chicks, because they cannot persist on nectar alone.
-She broods the chicks for about 12 days, after which there is not enough room for her in the nest.
-The young depart at about 20 days.
+The female constructs a compact, cup-shaped nest in a shrub or tree, typically in the forest understory.
+The nest is made of plant fibers, spider webs, animal hairs, and down, and it is lined externally with moss for camouflage.
+She lays a clutch of two white eggs, which she incubates alone for approximately 18–20 days.
+The female broods the chicks for about 12 days, after which there is not enough room for her in the nest.
+She feeds the nestlings by regurgitating insects, as they cannot persist on nectar alone.
+The young fledge at about 20 days of age.